-Seven Grand has a full wall of whiskey, taking up 15 pages on their drinks menu, with the top shelf reached by a rolling ladder.
+Seven Grand has a full wall of whiskey, taking up 15 pages on their drink menu, with the top shelf reached by a rolling ladder.

-A close runner up, if you want more of a dive bar to watch the hipsters simultaneously drink their Pabst Blue Ribbons, is Bar Pink.
-Bar Pink hosts a lot of live music and DJs and usually has a playful R&B/Hip Hop vibe.
+A close runner up, if you want more of a dive bar atmosphere where you can watch hipsters simultaneously drink Pabst Blue Ribbons, is Bar Pink.
+Bar Pink hosts a lot of live music and DJs that usually play R&B and Hip Hop.